-All applicants must complete the Free Application for Federal Student Aid (FAFSA) and submit it to the federal processor no later than March 1.
+All applicants must complete the Free Application for Federal Student Aid (FAFSA) and submit it to the federal processor no later than March 15.
 The forms are available at Rutgers financial aid offices or from the above address.
 A separate application is required for assistantships.
-The FAFSA should be filed at the same time as the admission application is submitted but no later than March 1 to ensure full consideration for all available funds.
+The FAFSA should be filed at the same time the admission application is submitted, but no later than March 15, to ensure full consideration for all available funds.
 Renewal forms are normally mailed to continuing students in January.

 Letters announcing financial aid decisions are mailed to all students as soon as possible after admission.
-Funds are awarded to those who file by the priority filing date, March 1, and who demonstrate the greatest financial need.
+Funds are awarded to those who file by the priority filing date, March 15, and who demonstrate the greatest financial need.
 Therefore, there is a definite advantage to submitting an early, accurate, and complete application.
-A financial aid transcript from each prior college attended must be sent to the financial aid office.